The Smithwicks Experience at St Francis Abbey Brewery

 Saint Francis Abbey Brewery, in Kilkenny City, is where Smithwick's Superior Irish Ale has been crafted and perfected since 1710.
-Guided tours of the brewery are available.
+Closed for winter months and will re-opening in late spring 2014

 Over 300 years ago in 1710, John Smithwick began brewing his first Ales, although the Smithwick’s story started long before then.